 Misha is also really good with her cute, shy , introvert and her inner gamer personality which some people can relate to.
 She can be really funny while reacting to tsubame's advance and tactics and her reactions are priceless.

-In the end i would say if you are looking for a story or a anime with a powerful hidden message, then no this isn't something you should watch, But for a good refreshing slice of comedy with the element of lolicon, weird, cringey comedy (in a good way), which people who like humor will enjoy and to sit, back relax & be entertained then yes this really a recommended watch .
+In the end i would say if you are looking for a story or a anime with a powerful hidden message or story , then no this isn't something you should watch, But for a good refreshing slice of comedy with the element of lolicon, weird, cringey comedy (in a good way) and a bit of emotional, serious moments, which people who like humor will enjoy and to sit, back relax & be entertained then yes this really a recommended watch .